 This Proxy Statement is being furnished by the Board of Directors of Coca-Cola Bottling Co.
-Consolidated (the "Company") in connection with the solicitation of proxies by the Board of Directors for use at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the Company's Snyder Production Center, 4901 Chesapeake Drive, Charlotte, North Carolina on Wednesday, April 28, 2004 at 10:00 a.m., local time, and at any adjournment thereof.
-This Proxy Statement and the accompanying form of proxy are first being mailed to stockholders of the Company on or about March 26, 2004.
+Consolidated (the "Company") in connection with the solicitation of proxies by the Board of Directors for use at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the Company's Snyder Production Center, 4901 Chesapeake Drive, Charlotte, North Carolina on Wednesday, May 4, 2005 at 10:00 a.m., local time, and at any adjournment thereof.
+On or about March 28, 2005, the Company will begin mailing to its stockholders this Proxy Statement and the accompanying form of proxy, the 2004 Summary Annual Report to Stockholders and the Annual Report on Form 10-K for the year ended January 2, 2005.
 The principal executive offices of the Company are located at 4100 Coca-Cola Plaza, Charlotte, North Carolina 28211.